“Jinnay Lahore nai whekhya, o jammia nai!”

 Lahore Museum is the oldest and largest museum in Pakistan.
 It was established in 1965 under the British Raj.
 The museum is the house of many renowned artifacts including collections from Gandhara, Buddhism, and Indo Greek civilizations.
 Apart from these collections, the Lahore museum also has an extensive collection from the Mughal era.

 If you have a knack for artifacts and antique stuff then you should definitely visit the Lahore Museum.
+If you want a hassle-free and perfect trip with your loved ones, avail the services of any trusted travel agency in Pakistan.

 5. Minar e Pakistan